 Do you REALLY need a Canada Goose coat?

-You most definitely need a VERY warm coat–my life changed when I got a Canada Goose coat.
+If it’s going to be a cold spell (or you are a Chicago resident) you most definitely need a VERY warm coat–my life changed when I got a Canada Goose coat.
 (Previously I’d worn a North Face coat, which is warm, but not AS warm–no matter how cold it is outside I don’t shiver when I’m wearing it–which says A LOT.)

 However, the differences are in the details–these are very minor things but can be important based on your lifestyle: